tesshuflower/samples/policy/README.md

 The  `oadp-hdr-app-install` installs velero and configures the connection to the storage.

-The  `oadp-hdr-app-install-report` reports on any runtime or configuration error.
+The  `oadp-hdr-app-install` informs on any runtime or configuration error.

 #### Prereq for placing this policy on the hub